Ajax30/BraveCMS-2.0/README.md

 # What is this about?

 This is a simple, easy to use, CMS, ideal for an online newspaper or a blog.
 It is currently a *work in progress*.
+Laravel masters are invited to *contribute*.

 ![Dashboard preview](https://github.com/Ajax30/BraveCMS-2.0/blob/main/preview.png)